 To sum up, cosmetic injections are first a precise science, and afterwards, an intricate art.

-A successful aesthetic procedure for your nose is one that creates a natural appearance and a nose in harmony with the rest of your features - it should not stand out!
+A successful aesthetic procedure for your nose is one that creates a natural appearance and a nose in harmony with the rest of your features.

 Your friends will comment that you look sharper or generally prettier, but will otherwise be unable to pinpoint what exactly you had done!
 I think my patients would hate to be called out for having obvious and unnatural fillers on their faces.

-There is definitely no one size fit all - a certain nose shape which you desire may not actually look right on you.
+There is definitely no one size fits all -- a certain nose shape which you desire may not actually look right on you.
 Find a doctor whom you trust with a good sense of beauty and aesthetics, and remember that the straightest nose may not be the perfect one for you!

-Dr Chua Cheng Yu (Veritas Medical Aesthetics) is a frequent trainer at medical seminars and the Key Opinion Leader in Southeast Asia for multiple aesthetic technologies, including the Ultraformer HIFU and Teosyal fillers.
+Dr Chua Cheng Yu (Veritas Medical Aesthetics) is a frequent trainer at medical seminars and often shares his knowledge on multiple aesthetic technologies, including the Ultraformer HIFU and Teosyal fillers.
 His clinic mirrors his philosophy of functional aesthetics: holistic health and beauty.
-In his spare time he plays the piano, dabbles with amateur photography and maintains a personal blog.
+In his spare time, he plays the piano, dabbles with amateur photography, and maintains a personal blog.